Helen Rodríguez Trías: Medical career

 Rodríguez Trías headed the department of pediatrics at Lincoln Hospital in the South Bronx.
 At Lincoln Hospital, Rodríguez Trías lobbied to give all workers a voice in administrative and patient-care issues.
 She became involved with the Puerto Rican community and encouraged the health care workers at the hospital to become aware of the cultural issues and needs of the community.
 Rodríguez Trías was also an associate professor of medicine at Albert Einstein College of Medicine, Yeshiva University, and later taught at Columbia and Fordham universities.

 Advocate for women's rights

+Rodríguez Trías interest in women's rights began shortly after attending an abortion conference at Bernard College.
+She began to advocate for free abortions and for more widely available birth control for poorer women.